fido-device-onboard/pri-fidoiot/README.md

 | encrypt_password     | keystore encryption password         |
 | ssl_password         | Https/web server keystore password   |

-Keystores containing private keys are stored in the H2 database - ./app-data/emdb.mv.db file.
+Keystores containing private keys are stored in the H2 database - `<fdo-pri-src>/component-sample/demo/{component}/app-data/emdb.mv.db` file.

-key_gen.sh can be used to generate random passwords for each service.env.
+keys_gen.sh can be used to generate random passwords for each service.env.

 ***NOTE***: Changing the database password after the H2 database has been created requires the database file to be deleted and recreated.